Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Fort Snelling is an important historical site in Minnesota with a rich and complex history.
 Archaeologists have documented human activity to at least 9,000–12,000 years ago.

 The site of Fort Selling was home to the Dakota for centuries before European settlers arrived.
-Called Bdote, it was where two rivers came together.
+Named Bdote, this was the place where two rivers converged.
 It is where native people came to fish, hunt, and trade.

 It is considered the birthplace of the Dakota people and is held sacred to this day.